 With love, Shanti

 Shanti Medina, CYT CPT is the founder of Energize training systems and Body Current® therapeutics.
-She created her Body Current modality as a bridge between ancient wisdom and modern neuroscience with simple body-centered templates and tools to reveal our inherent true nature.
-Much of Shanti’s inherent wisdom in regulating the nervous system was imprinted as a young child living through her own trauma.
-Her own healing, in addition to her yoga therapy, personal training and brain entrainment certifications, has inspired the root of her unique approach in coaching women’s wellness and wholeness as well as training elite athletes and top business owners.
+She created her Body Current modality as a bridge between ancient wisdom and modern neuroscience with simple body-centered templates and tools to self-regulate the nervous system.
+Shanti is referred to loving by her clients as a brain trainer and breath coach.